radville/bookshelf/README.md

 5. From the `bookshelf-frontend` folder, run `npm install` in the terminal to download packages and dependencies.

-6. Launch the frontend with `npm start` from the `bookshelf-frontend` folder, and run it from `http://localhost:3001`
+6. Launch the frontend with `npm start` from the `bookshelf-frontend` folder

+7. In the browser, go to `http://localhost:3001` to see the app.

 ## Built With